benwilcock/test-driven-jee-modernisation/README.md

 ## What's happening?

-The test suite is asserting that your code is not directly dependent on the classes in the Java Enterprise framework.
+The test suite is asserting that your code is not directly dependent on the classes in the Java Enterprise Edition (JEE) framework.
-Because the classes in the `src/` folder are dependent on JEE, the ArchUnit test suite is failing.
+Because the many classes in the `src/` folder *_are_* dependent on JEE, the ArchUnit test suite is failing.